viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ## Authentication

-Authentication service is integrated to application using the same design pattern we used for adding `movies` service.
+The authentication service is integrated into the application using the same design pattern we used for adding the `movies` service.
+We place a file called `auth.py` within each of the four primary packages.

-For demonstration purposes, we use OAuth2 Password grant type as a protocol to get an access token given `username` and `password`.
-The Password grant type is one of the simplest OAuth grants and involves only one step: the app provides a login form to collect user's credentials (username and password) and makes a POST request to the server in order to exchange the password for an access token.
+For demonstration purposes, the OAuth2 Password grant type is used as a protocol to obtain an access token based on the provided `username` and `password`.
+The Password grant type represents one of the simplest OAuth grants, involving a single step: the application provides a login form to collect the user's credentials (username and password) and initiates a POST request to the server to exchange the password for an access token.

-Note, that the Password grant is not recommended way as it requires the application collect user's password.
-Check the OAuth 2.0 security best practices to remove the Password grant from OAuth.
+Note, that while the Password grant is used in this tutorial for demonstration purposes, it is not a recommended approach as it requires the application to collect and handle the user's password.
+Check the OAuth 2.0 security best practices to remove the Password grant from the OAuth implementation.

-### Backend setup

-Let's create table `users` in the backend database to store user information.
+Let's create a table called `users` in the database.

 ```sql
 CREATE TABLE IF NOT EXISTS myapi.users (